 Affordable Flat in Daikanyama – Nakame Station

 Daikanyama can get a little pricey, however this apartment will let you live comfortably without breaking the bank.
-Nakame Station is nearby, keeping you well connected to central Shibuya.
+This hotel near Nakame Station means you are well connected to central Shibuya.
 The flat sleeps up to 4 guests and contains basic amenities.

 Modern Duplex in Daikanyama – Ebisu Station